monsonite/74HCxx-SPI-Controller_Peripheral/README.md

 Interfacing to SPI peripheral and memory devices is easy if you have a microcontroller, a few lines of code either with an SPI peripheral or by GPIO bit-banging, but what if you wish to return to first principles and make use of discrete 74HCxx logic devices?

+A typical SPI exchange consists of a synchronous transfer of serial data from the controller to the peripheral and a simultaneous return transfer from the peripheral back to the contoller.
+This is often, but not limited, to 8-bit packets.

+The bidirectional transfer is performed using a pair of shift registers, and parallel to serial conversion is often done at the same time.
+The output shift register on the master, can be a 74xx165 parallel in, serial out (PISO) register.
+The input register on the peripheral can be a 74xx595, a latching serial in, parallel out register.
+If a true full duplex, bidirectional exchange of data is required, then either an input and output register will be needed at both ends, or a single bidirectional register, like the tristate bus 74xx299 can be used.

+SPI is often used for sensors, GPIO expanders and serial memory devices.
+It is characterised by only requiring 4 signals:

+/CE An active low chip enable signal, to select the peripheral device.
+Multiple peripherals will each need their own enable signal /CE0,  /CE1, /CE2 etc.

+MOSI -  the serial output from the controller to the input of the peripheral

+MISO - the serial input from the peripheral to the controller

+SCLK - the synchronous serial clock to accompany the serial data.

+The transfer begins by the /CE signal being asserted low.
+This enables the peripheral, taking it out of low power mode, and puts it into data transfer mode.
+The output register is enabled for data transfer onto the MISO pin.

+Following on from the assertion of /CE, a series of gated clock pulses will be sent on SCLK and accompanying data on the MISO line.

+The idle state of the SCLK may be chosen to be high or low, this is known as CPOL (clock polarity).
+If CPOL=0 the idle state of the clock is low.
+If CPOL=1 the idle state of the clock is high.

+CPHA (clock phase) refers to the clock edge on which data is clocked into the register.
+If CPHA is 0, the data is transmitted on the rising edge of the clock.
+Data is transmitted on the falling edge when CPHA is 1.

+These combinations of CPOL and CPHA give 4 possible operating modes, and sime peripherals support more than one mode.

+In this example Mode 0 will be used.
+CPOL = 0 (low idle state) and CPHA = 0 (clock data on rising edge).

 In SPI Controller 02 - above, a PROM U3 is used to store the data sequence to be sent to the SPI peripheral device.
 Because this sequencer has been derived from an earlier bit-serial processor, it draws heavily on that design for its operaion.

 The main elements are: